 (A) Requisite Knowledge.
-Capabilities and limitations of tiller aerial devices related to reach, tip load, angle of inclination, and angle from chassis axis; effects of topography, ground, and weather conditions on safe deployment; and use of a tiller aerial device.
+Capabilities and limitations of aerial devices related to reach, tip load, angle of inclination, and angle from chassis axis; effects of topography, ground, and weather conditions on deployment; and use of the aerial device.

 (B) Requisite Skills.
-The ability to determine a correct position for the tiller, maneuver the tiller into that position, and avoid obstacles to operations.
+The ability to determine a correct position for the apparatus, maneuver apparatus into that position, and avoid obstacles to operations.